dcdavidcheung/15618_FinalProject/README.md

 	- David: Start implementing MPI version
 	- Shane: Start implementing OpenMP version
 - 11/21-11/25
-	- David: Finish implementing MPI version
+	- David: Continue implementing MPI version
+	- Shane: Continue implementing OpenMP version
+- 11/28-11/30
     - Shane: Finish implementing OpenMP version
-    - David and Shane: Test for correctness and benchmark MPI and OpenMP versions
-- 11/28-12/2
 	- David and Shane: Write and submit intermediate milestone update
+    - Shane: Test for correctness and benchmark OpenMP version
+- 11/30-12/2
-    - David: Start implementing CUDA version
+    - David: Finish implementing MPI version
+    - David: Test for correctness and benchmark MPI version
+    - Shane: Finalize scenes for benchmarking as well as deciding on the complex scenes
+- 12/5-12/7
+    - Shane: Look for avenues to exploit SIMD
+    - David: Look for SIMD instructions and decide on instruction set
-    - Shane: Start implementing SIMD version
+    - David and Shane: Start implementing SIMD version
-- 12/5-12/9
+- 12/7-12/9
-    - David: Finish implementing CUDA version
+    - David: Start exploring CUDA version
+    - David and Shane: Continue implementing SIMD version
+    - David and Shane: Start benchamrking all versions with more complex scenes
+- 12/12-12/14
     - Shane: Finish implementing SIMD version
+    - David: Continue implementing CUDA version
+    - David and Shane: Benchmark all versions with more complex scenes
-    - David and Shane: Test for correctness and benchmark CUDA and SIMD versions
+    - David and Shane: Test for correctness and benchmark SIMD version
-- 12/12-12/16
+- 12/14-12/16
-    - David and Shane: Benchmark with more complex scenes
+    - David and Shane: Perform performance analysis with performance tools to get metrics
+    - David and Shane: Analyze performance results
+    - David: Test for correctness and benchmark CUDA version
+- 12/16-12/17
-	- David and Shane: Finalize final writeup and prepare demo
+    - David and Shane: Finalize final writeup and prepare for demo